bifurcation/tls-pake/draft-barnes-tls-pake.md

 that can carry data necessary to execute a PAKE.

 This extension is generic, in that it can be used to carry key exchange information for multiple different PAKEs.
-We assume that the client and server have pre-negotiated a choice of PAKE (and any required parameters) in addition to the password itself.
+The client and server can negotiate the choice of PAKE and any required parameters.
+The client and server are assumed to have shared knowledge of a unique client identifier and associated password.
 As a first case, this document defines a concrete protocol for executing the SPAKE2+ PAKE protocol {{!I-D.irtf-cfrg-spake2}}.